Roger Moore — The Debonair Bond

 Killer fish Yup

-No Bond film starts better.
-The pre-credits sequence ends with 007 skiing off a cliff only for the Union Jack to pop up and carry him to safety.
-It's an iconic film moment and makes all other Bond-on-snow scenes a weak by comparison.
+Things start with sin and spectacle.
+The pre-credits sequence includes two sex scenes, attempted murder, death, and 007 skiing off a cliff only for the Union Jack to pop up and carry him to safety.
 That flows straight into the theme song (Nobody Does it Better; not one of the best, but far from the worst) where a line of nude, female, Russian soldiers (they're wearing their caps) march across the screen.
 Damn you've got to love the USSR after that.

 Ocean-nut Karl Stromberg isn't a particularly memorable villain, but his henchman, Jaws, has personality to spare.
 He's huge, unstoppable, and has metal teeth that he uses to rip the flesh off of his victims, be they human or shark.
 Now that's an entertaining henchman.